bayukurniawan30/purple-cms/docs/purple-cms-api.md

 **Returns**

-Read Status of the comment in readable format (Unread or Read) *string*
+Read Status of the comment in readable format (Unread or Read). *string*

 #### Menu